-How can the outcomes of the Merus ring be checked?
+How can the outcomes of the Merus water treatment be checked?

 Comparison of flow rates